Ill lady iwith white scarf around her head in white bathrobe comforting her young son while husband looks on.

 Quitting smoking is one of the best things you can do for your health.

-At least 1 in every 2 smokers will die early from smoking…but the more you smoke and longer you wait to quit the worse the risks.
+Up to 2 in every 3 people who smoke will die early from smoking…but the more you smoke and longer you wait to quit the worse the risks.

 Tobacco smoke is full of thousands of toxic chemicals which harm every part of our body.
 The risks are the same whether you smoke cigarettes or roll ups.